 A survey of international literature (prose and verse representing a range of periods) for and about the young adult designed to provide students, both teaching and nonteaching majors, with an understanding of the modes and themes of the genre, its relationship to the literary canon, and its connection to popular culture and contemporary social issues.
+Readings will come from authors with a variety of racial, gender, and ethnic backgrounds.
 Required for teacher certification in English.

-Satisfies 2014 Core Curriculum requirements for Humanities and Fine Arts (HFA).
+Satisfies Core Curriculum requirements for Humanities and Fine Arts (HFA).